Published by FashionUnited.

 Heist has also made headlines after its tights were worn by the Duchess of Sussex, Meghan Markle.
 According to the brand, the palace has confirmed that a recent order of tights was meant for Meghan and that the Duchess has been wearing the product in recent appearances.

 Beyond comfort and durability, tights have another problem: they are not environmentally-friendly.
-Nylon yarn is petroleum-based.
-Enter Swedish Stockings, a brand from Stockholm aiming not only to solve women’s complaints about tights, but also to address the sustainability issues from the industry.
+Nylon yarn is oil-based.
+Enter Swedish Stockings, a brand from Stockholm aiming not only to solve women’s complaints about tights but also to address the sustainability issues from the industry.

 The company was founded in 2013 by Linn Frisinger and Nadja Forsberg, inspired by the documentary The Lightbulb Conspiracy.
 “They [tights] went from being a top quality product in the 1950s to the number one item of clothing that women throw away,” said Frisinger to FashionUnited over the phone.
 “The evolution of tights had been standing still for a while, both in terms of sustainability and also in terms of quality and design.
 I felt there was a lot to do, a lot of angles to attack.”